 The Technology Gap

 The interface is more responsive.
 Updates come more frequently.
 Autopilot handles highway driving with a confidence that BYD's driver assistance doesn't match.
-If you spring for Full Self-Driving, you get features like automatic lane changes and navigate-on-autopilot that BYD can't replicate.
+If you spring for Full Self-Driving, you get features like automatic lane changes and work through-on-autopilot that BYD can't replicate.

 BYD's software works.
 It does what you need.
 CarPlay and Android Auto are available for people who prefer their phone's interface.
-But if you want cutting-edge EV technology, Tesla is still ahead.
+But if you want advanced EV technology, Tesla is still ahead.

 That said: how much do you actually use these features?
 If you're someone who enables Autopilot on every highway drive and loves watching your car update with new features monthly, Tesla offers something you'll appreciate.
 If you mostly just want to drive the car and listen to music, the technology gap might not matter as much as the price gap.